Skip to main content

 3

-Bob creates sub-delegation for Carol
+Bob creates a sub-delegation for Carol

-// Bob sub-delegates read-only access to Carol
+// Bob sub-delegates read-only access to a narrower path

 const bobToCarol = await bob.createSubDelegation({

-parentDelegation: received,
+parentDelegation: aliceToBobPortable,

-paths: ['documents/public/*'], // Narrower scope
+path: 'documents/public/', // Narrower scope

 });